 - 1. Manage an effective and efficient CWSRF Loan Program - a.
 Objective: Update administrative policies and guidance including standard operating procedures for the CWSRF Loan Program. - b.
 Objective: Coordinate and work with the Comptroller of the Treasury to ensure the best financing alternative(s) to local governments. - 2.
 Assist the development and implementation of local water quality protection initiatives. - 3.
-Aid compliance with state and federal water quality standards by all funded publiclyowned wastewater treatment works. - 4.
+Partner with TN Department of Agriculture, Non-Point Source 319 program to promote water quality protection through use of 319 funds, CWSRF funds, and project leveraging. - 4.
+Provide support and assistance to ensure compliance with state and federal water quality standards by all funded publicly owned wastewater treatment works. - 5.
 Expand the use of Green Project Reserve (GPR) funding to include more projects and encourage innovative use of SRF funds following EPA's guidance.
-The SRF

-Program has elected to strive for a goal of up to 18% of grant funds to be used for innovative, green, or resilient projects.
+The SRF Program has elected to strive for a goal of up to 18% of grant funds to be used for innovative, green, or resilient projects.